Anime: Mobile Suit Gundam Unicorn aka: Gundam Unicorn

 Loni Garvey is effectively Lalah Sune if Lalah Sune were consumed by vengeance.

 Foreshadowing: Full Frontal's "conversation" with Banagher in episode 6.
 Full Frontal talks to Banagher about being a vessel, and that one has to empty themselves to achieve it.
-If one has read the novels, then they will know that Banagher will be consumed by the Unicorn at the very end, thus being a vessel for the Unicorn at its maximum potential.
+In the very end, Banagher is consumed by the Unicorn, thus being a vessel for the Unicorn at its maximum potential, but chooses to return to consciousness to be with Audrey (and after some "I Know You're in There Somewhere" Fight words from Riddhe)

 Free-Fall Fight: A most awesome variation occurs in episode three: Banagher ends up fighting Full Frontal amidst atmospheric reentry.
 In this case, the danger isn't so much the ground at the bottom, but rather Banagher's Roaring Rampage of Revenge preventing either of them escaping back into space before they burn up.